jcpiper/Pitt-DX/roster/baumann.md

 am: Chi
 nickname: Baumann
 ---
-Ask him about his fantasy team.
+He is good at fantasy football.